We provide neurodivergence-affirming support

 I am a clinical psychologist who works with neurodivergent people and people who think differently.
 I enjoy helping people understand themselves better and figure out where they fit in the world, whether that is through assessment of strengths and needs (and potential diagnoses) or helping them to meet their goals, whatever they might be.

 I have a background in autism and disability, having worked for the National Autistic Society and the Northamptonshire Society for Autism in the UK, as well as a variety of other disability-focused charities.
 I took a break from working to bring up kids and move to New Zealand, and then continued my psychology training through the University of Waikato.
+My work and home life also blend together as my husband has ADHD.

 Qualifications: